msalihs/COMP-551-Project-2/Neural Network/README.md

-## This is the README file of the KNN algorithm.
+## This is the README file of the Neural Network algorithm using sklearn

 ### Prerequisite packages: